-Our main tip here is to get booked up as early as possible – if you leave it to the week before, prices will be sky high.
+Our main tip here is to get booked up as early as possible – if you leave it until the week before, prices will be sky-high.

-Also make sure you invest in a 16-24 Railcard – this will give you a third off train tickets, and is an investment likely to pay off while you're at university too.
+Also, make sure you invest in a 16-25 Railcard – this will give you a third off train tickets, and is an investment you're likely to pay off when you're at university.
 While delays are super annoying, if you don't get to your destination on time you could be owed a refund, saving you money on your fare.

-That being said, try and avoid trains and planes where possible, as these are the most expensive modes of transport.
+That being said, try to avoid trains and planes where possible, as these are the most expensive modes of transport.

 Coach travel is massively cheaper, and organising a car share with a few mates/parents, would save you a tonne of cash.

 Ask your school for support